 So the first thing you need to do is take action to calm yourself down in whatever way works for you.
 You can take a walk or a bubble bath or meditate.
 Something else you can try is coloring or writing something down or doing math problems in your head.
 All those activities activate your logical thinking brain.

 I have created a free ebook filled with self-care activities, including coloring and journaling pages.
-Get it by clicking on the image below or by clicking here.
+Get it by clicking here.

 Step Two To Stop Overeating: Decide If You’re Actually Hungry

 I know that many times when I find myself in the kitchen wanting to eat lately, it’s not because I’m hungry.
 It’s because I am full of anxiety and fear and a loss of control, and I want food to make that go away.
 I also know that food might make it go away temporarily but that’s always short-lived.
 And when the food reaction wears off, the fear and anxiety and lack of control will still be there.